Tokugawa Iemochi

-(July 17, 1846 – August 29, 1866) was the 14th shōgun of the Tokugawa shogunate of Japan, who held office from 1858 to 1866.
+Tokugawa Iemochi (徳川 家茂) (17 July 1846 – 29 August 1866) was the 14th shōgun of the Tokugawa shogunate of Japan, who held office from 1858 to 1866.
 During his reign there was much internal turmoil as a result of the "re-opening" of Japan to western nations.
 Iemochi's reign also saw a weakening of the shogunate.

 Iemochi died in 1866 and was buried in Zōjō-ji.
 His Buddhist name was Shonmyoin.

 Biography

 Iemochi, known in his childhood as Kikuchiyo (菊千代), was the eldest son of the 11th-generation Wakayama Domain lord Tokugawa Nariyuki (1801–1846) with his concubine known as Jitsujoin and was born in the domain's residence in Edo (modern-day Minato-ku in Tokyo).
 Nariyuki was a younger son of the 11th shōgun, Tokugawa Ienari.